KevinOliver99/ImprovMusicGen/README.md

 1.  **Context (`*_context.wav`)**:
     The raw musical context fed to the model.
 This includes all stems *other than* the target stem, plus the first 20 beats (context length) of the target stem.
-    *Note: There is usually an audible dropout of the target stem around the middle of the audio where the generation begins.*
+    *Note: There is usually an audible dropout of the target stem around the middle of the audio where the generation is supposed to begin.*

 2.  **Target (`*_target.wav`)**:
     Only the target stem.
 This includes the same first 20 beats of context, followed by the model's autoregressive output for the subsequent 20 beats.